fngroup/fnlib/README.md

 Field |type    | descriptions
 ------|--------|------------
-params| object | Parameters that are transmitted via http or function call http  | object | null if not accessed via http, otherwise an object http.headers| object | If accessed via HTTP, an object containing header values
+params| object | Parameters that are transmitted via http or function call http  | object | null if not accessed via http, otherwise an object http.headers| object | If accessed via HTTP, an object containing header values